Kolkir/mlcpp/polynomial_regression_gpu/README.md

 Hello, this is my second article about how to use modern C++ for solving machine learning problems.
 This time I will show how to make a model for polynomial regression problem described in previous [article](https://github.com/Kolkir/mlcpp/tree/master/polynomial_regression), but now with another library which allows you to use your GPU easily.

 For this tutorial I chose [MShadow](https://github.com/dmlc/mshadow) library, you can find documentation for it [here](https://github.com/dmlc/mshadow/tree/master/doc).
-This library was chosen because it is .
+This library was chosen because it is actively developed now, as used for one .

 1. **Loading data to XTensor datastructures**